-Centre in each country, via the relevant Member webpage.
-Affiliates of SNOMED International in non nber countries can access the table through their MLDS (Member Licensing & Distribution Service) account once they have an ICNP licence from ICN.
-Those in non-member countries w are not using SNOMED CT in systems and only want access to ICNP can gain access to the ICNP 2019 SNOMED CT equivalence table to enable them to migrate existing data.
+Access within SNOMED International member countries is previded by the Member National Release Centre in each country, via the relevant Member webpage.
+Affiliates of SNOMED International in non-member countries can access the table through their MLDS (Member Licensing & Distribution-Service) account once they have an ICNP license from ICN.
+Those in non-member countries where not using SNOMED CT in systems and only want access to ICNP can gain access to the ICNP 2019 SNOMED CT equivalence table to enable them to migrate existing data.

-The equivalency table is also available for download from the ICN website: N AS THEY NACE THE LICENSING IF THEY DO THIS
+The equivalency table is also available for download from the ICN website: FOR DISCUSSION WITH-

-Users of the ICNP 2019 SNOMED CT equivalency table must comply with the of both ICN and SNOMED International
+Users of the ICNP 2019 SNOMED OT equivalency table must comply with the licensing agreements of both ICN and SNOMED International.

 - 1 Introduction

 - 2 Background

 - 3 Motivation

 - 4 Design

+- 4.1 Versions

-- - 4.1 Versions o 4.2 Source
+- o 4.2 Source

 - o 4.3 Target

-- o 4.4 Direction
+- 4.4 Direction

-- o 4.5 Cardinality
+- 4.5 Cardinality

 - 5 Content

+- o 5.1 Changes from January 2016 release

 - 6 Obtaining the equivalency table

 - 7 Feedback

 - 8 Technical Notes

-- o RF2 package format
+- RF2 package format